WesselKamphuis/Informaition-Retrieval---Selenium/README.md

 6. [Validation](#validation)
 7. [Conclusion](#conclusion)

+### Installation requirements
+When wanting to use this project, one has to do 2 things.
+The first is to add the chromedriver for Selenium to their Path, using environmental variables.
+Second, one has to install the packages stated in the [requirements file](Requirements.txt).

 ### Abstract
 This project is related to an article that analyzed the potential effect of personalization, based on user’s location in